MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Usernames/index4.md

 Each student is issued with a username.
 Usernames are created from a student's first name, last name, and National Insurance (NI) number.
 A NI number is made up of 2 letters, 6 numbers and a final letter.

+The students' data is in the file [students.csv](assets/students.csv "CSV file").

 ## Task